 "Be aware that fully electric and hybrid cars can be dangerous with water in."

-First get somebody to get in the boot and test the back light to make sure it is definitely that that is leaking before disturbing anything.
+First, get somebody to get in the boot and test the backlight to make sure it is definitely that that is leaking before disturbing anything.
 Put a hosepipe on it, then have a torch the other side.
-That way you haven’t inadvertently fixed it and don’t know.
+That way, you haven’t inadvertently fixed it and don’t know.
 Then of course it makes sense to do both lights as well as check the grommets and other pieces of plastic/seals around the area as usually buy these are leaking as well.
 And of course it’s worth doing them to avoid other problems later.
-After all they are the same age as the are there seals or grommets.
+After all, they are the same age as the seals or grommets.

 Then after that, I would recommend you check it and then check it after it’s rained.
 You can sometimes fix one leak and then find there is more water there from potentially coming from another place.
-Usually water finds it way to the lowest point in the car so we have had cars where we fix the water leak and then there is more water at the same spot.
-As of course we know that water find its way to the lowest point.
-That’s usually one of all of the forefoot wells or in the boot or sometimes in one or two of the door pockets.
+Typically, water finds it way to the lowest point in the car, so we have had cars where we fix the water leak and then there is more water at the same spot.
+As of course, we know that water find its way to the lowest point.
+That’s usually one of all of the forefoot wells or in the boot, or sometimes in one or two of the door pockets.

 Can We Help You?